msgilling/sei-project-3-platester/README.md

 ## Approach taken
 ### Planning:
-We all agreed straight away that we wanted to do daily stand-ups twice a day with each other so we knew where everyone was at and if anyone needed any assistance..
-At the end of each day we would merge one by one and fix any merge conflicts together. worked together throughout the day through Zoom.
+We all agreed straight away that we wanted to do daily stand-ups twice a day with each other so we knew where everyone was at and if anyone needed any assistance.
+At the end of each day we would merge one by one and fix any merge conflicts together.
+This was all due to the fact that we worked throughout the day through Zoom.
 This was a great way of working, so that in case one of us was stuck we all pitched in where we could.

 Since this was a group project, we decided to code the Backend all together as a group, then each take ownership of a Frontend element of the app.
 Lee did the UserProfile, Filtering, and Navbar, Issra did the Authentication, Reviews and AddRecipe and UpdateRecipe, Ed did the Homepage, Footer and Cooking Classes and I did the RecipeIndex and RecipeShow pages.
 Issra and I also pair coded on the Inspirations page together.